If you are looking for the best free VPN for torrenting in 2021, it’s time for a reality check.

 - In May 2019, popular torrent site MagnetDL made plans to cease all operations voluntarily.
 However, a few days later, MagnetDL announced that it would be returning in future—which it did.

 This phenomenon has brought some to the conclusion that many torrenting sites are little more than FBI Honeypots.
-These being traps that law enforcement agencies use to identify people sharing copyrighted media.
+These are traps that law enforcement agencies use to identify people sharing copyrighted media.

 Are Free VPNs Honeypot Traps Too?